-Dose reductions due to adverse reactions occurred in 23.4% of patients receiving lorlatinib.
+Dose reductions due to adverse reactions occurred in 20.0% of patients receiving lorlatinib.
 The most common adverse reactions that led to dose reductions were oedema and peripheral neuropathy.
-Permanent treatment discontinuation associated with adverse reactions occurred in 3.1% of patients receiving lorlatinib.
-The most frequent adverse reaction that led to permanent discontinuations was cognitive effects.
+Permanent treatment discontinuation associated with adverse reactions occurred in 3.2% of patients receiving lorlatinib.
+The most frequent adverse reactions that led to permanent discontinuations were cognitive effects peripheral neuropathy, pneumonitis and psychotic effects.